Blessing Liman: Career

-Her inspiring journey earned her an interview with Nigerian lifestyle media outlet Glazia as part of Black History Month 2021, giving her the opportunity to discuss the difficult period following the Civil War, marked by prejudice and the sociak roles assigned to women.
-However, she highlights the evolution of the Nigerian Air Force, which has worked to change attitudes by opening it doors to women and promoting greater equality and modernity.
+Her inspiring journey earned her an interview with Nigerian lifestyle media outlet Glazia as part of Black History Month in 2021, giving her the opportunity to discuss the difficult period following the Nigerian Civil War, marked by prejudice and the social roles assigned to women.
+However, she highlights the evolution of the Nigerian Air Force, which has worked to change attitudes by opening its doors to women and promoting greater equality and modernity.